US lawmaker warns of military 'misunderstanding' risk with China

 Trump said he would meet Xi on the sidelines of an Asia-Pacific Economic Cooperation summit in South Korea starting at the end of next month and that he would travel to China next year.

-He said Xi would also visit the United States at an unspecified time and that the two leaders would speak again by telephone.
+He said Xi would also visit the US at an unspecified time and that the two leaders would speak again by telephone.

 Both sides dramatically hiked tariffs against each other during a months-long dispute earlier this year, disrupting global supply chains.

-Washington and Beijing then reached a deal to reduce levies, with the United States imposing 30 percent duties on imports of Chinese goods and China hitting US products with a 10 percent tariff.
+Washington and Beijing then reached a deal to reduce levies, with the US imposing 30 per cent duties on imports of Chinese goods and China hitting US products with a 10 per cent tariff.
 The deal expires in November.

 Smith's group on Monday held talks with Chinese Vice Premier He Lifeng, in which they discussed the ongoing trade talks and the hot-button issues of fentanyl, critical minerals and the future of TikTok.

-The White House has said a US version of TikTok would feature a homegrown model of the app's prized algorithm, potentially clearing one of the main obstacles to keeping the Chinese-owned platform online in the United States.
+The White House has said a US version of TikTok would feature a homegrown model of the app's prized algorithm, potentially clearing one of the main obstacles to keeping the Chinese-owned platform online in the US.

 The delegation later met Foreign Minister Wang Yi, who said the "current stabilisation of China-US relations is hard-won and should be cherished", according to a readout from Beijing.

-But the top diplomat took a swipe at Washington over Taiwan, telling the group of lawmakers: "The United States has made a political commitment on the one-China issue.
+But the top diplomat took a swipe at Washington over Taiwan, telling the group of lawmakers: "The US has made a political commitment on the one-China issue.

 "To safeguard peace and stability in the Taiwan Strait, it is necessary to firmly oppose 'Taiwan independence'."